-Kim Meredith, Vice Chair of the Board, CEO, San Francisco General Hospital Foundation
+Kim Meredith, CEO, San Francisco General Hospital Foundation

 Kim Meredith is Chief Executive Officer of the San Francisco General Hospital Foundation and acts as the chief strategist, fundraiser, and advocate for one of the country’s top public hospitals, the Zuckerberg San Francisco General Hospital and Trauma Center.
 She oversees every aspect of the Foundation and works closely with the Board of Directors.